 With Midnight Rocker, Horace “Sleepy” Andy once again proves to be an unstoppable force, dropping one of his masterpieces in his late career spanning over an impressive five decades.
 Like many luminaries from his time, Horace Andy too started his career at the famous Studio One recording studio on Brentford Road.
 His delicate but surprisingly soothing voice immediately stood out and made him a public favorite.
 His album Skylarking is still being cited by many as one of the cornerstones of Roots Reggae.
 Soon after, he found himself in high demand by all the big producers on the island releasing a string of hit singles and albums which are now considered classics.
 In the early eighties he recorded another cold stone classic at Wackie’s, containing some of his most well-known tunes like “Money Money” and “Spying Glass”.
 Later on in his career, he joined forces with Massive Attack on what would turn out to be a genre-defining debut for the group.
 At 71 years of age, Horace Andy just now releases Midnight Rocker and kept some of his best for last or so it seems.
-The sand of time might have left some rough patches on his honey sweet falsetto but it also seemed to have only deepen his timbre carrying even more intent and meaning.
+The sand of time might have left some rough patches on his honey sweet falsetto but it also seems to have only deepen his timbre carrying even more intent and meaning.

 “This Must Be Hell” is a passionate monody against mankind’s aggression to one another, stating that living in a world of perpetual war must feel like hell.
 With his age he has witnessed, heard and seen enough hardship to sound convincing so you linger on every word even when his voice is on its thinnest.